evolvedbinary/hsg-project-wiki/Setup.md

 1. In Finder, navigate to your `workspace` directory, and notice that `hsg-project` is saved here.
 Inside the `hsg-project` folder, double-click on the `hsg-project.xpr` file.
 This opens oXygen and opens the `Project` pane with a list of the top level folders in the `hsg-project` folder.
 You can use this to open any file in our project for editing.

 1. In oXygen's menu bar, you will see a button with a green triangle icon, the "Tools" icon, and at its right is a small black triangle icon.
 Select the black triangle icon to display a list of common commands for working with the hsg-project.
 Under the section `Setup & maintenance`, select `1.
-Clone all repositories`.
+Clone all repositories & resources`.
 (These commands are also available via the oXygen menu bar: `Tools` > `External Tools`.)
 This triggers a command to clone all of the data repositories for hsg, including `frus` (for the _Foreign Relations_ series), `pocom` (for Principals & Chiefs), etc. These repositories will all be stored in the `repos` subdirectory of the `hsg-project` directory.
-On our DIN, `Clone all repositories` procedure should take only a couple of minutes; on slower internet connections, this may take 15 minutes or longer.
+On our DIN, `Clone all repositories & resources` procedure should take only a couple of minutes; on slower internet connections, this may take 15 minutes or longer.
 You will know the command completed successfully when you see `BUILD SUCCESSFUL` in the console pane at the bottom of your oXygen window.

 1. In the Project pane, right-click on the `hsg-project` folder and select `Refresh`.
 You should now see a `repos` folder.
 Explore the `repos` directory and notice, for example, `frus` and `pocom`.
 These are all of the files that make up hsg.